 If you were injured (or lost a loved one) in a motorcycle accident, it’s worth at least contacting a motorcycle accident lawyer for a consultation.
 That way, you can get an idea of how your case looks and your legal options.
 Motorcycle accidents are often very serious, and it will be difficult to get the compensation you deserve without legal expertise on your side.

 Thankfully, most motorcycle accident lawyers (like John Foy & Associates) do not charge a fee unless they win you money.
-Plus, the consultation is usually FREE, so you can get help without worrying about any upfront costs.
+Plus, the consultation is usually free, so you can get help without worrying about any upfront costs.
+That will let you make an informed decision as to whether it’s worth it to hire a motorcycle accident lawyer.

 Seek Compensation Even if You’re Partially at Fault